Eghamarian/sociotherapy/_long/05_rich-humour.md

 <div align="left">

 Beggar: "Sir?
 Good Sir?
 Would you spare me some change please?" <br>
-Sir to his friend sir: "We seriously need to consider their offer.
+Sir to his friend sir, as they walk out of the building: "We seriously need to consider their offer.
 It’s not like we come across an opportunity like this everyday.
 Besides, …"<br>
 Beggar: "Pardon me sir?
 I am homeless and starving.
 Would you spare me some change please?"<br>
 Sir to beggar: "Sorry." <br>
 Sir to his friend sir: "Besides, even if the market crashes, we are insured and we get compensated."<br>